mysociety/fixmystreet-mobile/README.md

 This is the FixMyStreet mobile app for reporting problems to an instance of the FixMyStreet platform - https://github.com/mysociety/fixmystreet.

-It's still in development at the moment.
+It's still in development at the moment and only a small amount of time has been spent on making it re-brandable/re-usable so if you want to create your own version on top of it you may be in for a bumpy ride.

 The FixMyStreet mobile app uses PhoneGap and has versions for Android and iOS.